frankframework/charts/CONTRIBUTING.md

 npm install
 ```

-This will install Husky (for git commit hooks), which will update the README files per chart and make sure all chart dependencies are up to date pre-commit.
+This will install Husky (for git commit hooks), which will update the README files per chart and make sure all chart dependencies are up-to-date pre-commit.
 We are using the [Bitnami README generator for Helm](https://github.com/bitnami-labs/readme-generator-for-helm) to update our chart README files.

 Sometimes you might still need to amend the generated README files manually to the commit.